 Note: If you read the downloadable PDF closely, you will see my bias.
 There are certain businesses my family likes and frequents.
-There are also certain business owners than are just available and genuinely nice people.
+There are also certain business owners that are just more available and genuinely nice people.

 A Few Things I’ve Learned

 - We have a lot of entertainment options in this area.
 There are CRAZY amounts of things to do here.
 Don’t ever let anyone say, “There is nothing to do in Huntington.”
 That’s just not true, and this article and the attached PDF prove it.